wjharney/these-uncertain-times/README.md

 # These Uncertain Times

-A browser extension that replaces occurrences of "in these uncertain times" and similar phrases with others that are more ~~honest~~ entertaining.
+Are you tired of hearing the phrase "in these uncertain times"?
+Do you wish that people would make their point more directly?
+Are the voices in your head getting harder to ignore?
+If you answered yes to any of these questions, then this is the tool for you! _These Uncertain Times_ replaces occurrences of trite euphemisms with more ~~honest~~ entertaining phrases, all across the web.

 ### Install now for **[Chrome](https://chrome.google.com/webstore/detail/these-uncertain-times/lemhphkoagocfbgnafiiiolgicldhmcf)** or **[Firefox](https://addons.mozilla.org/en-US/firefox/addon/these-uncertain-times/)**